Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: SIMULATION STUDY

-Finally, Figure \ref{fig:df} depicts the range of estimated degrees of freedom for the AHT test as a function of the simulated study design and number of clusters ($m$).
+Figure \ref{fig:df} depicts the range of estimated degrees of freedom for the AHT test as a function of the study design and number of clusters (\(m\)).
 Within each box plot, the degrees of freedom vary depending on the hypothesis tested, with constraints of larger dimension having lower degrees of freedom.
-It can be seen that the AHT degrees of freedom are often far less than $m - 1$ and that they are strongly affected by the pattern of treatment assignment and the degree of balance.
-The balanced and unbalanced RB designs generally had AHT degrees of freedom closest to $m - 1$ because the treatment effects being tested are all identified within each cluster.
-The balanced DD design usually had the next largest degrees of freedom because it involved contrasts between two patterns of treatment configuration, followed by the balanced CR design, which involved contrasts between three patterns of treatment configurations.
-For both of these designs, unbalance led to sharply reduced degrees of freedom.
+It can be seen that the AHT degrees of freedom are often far less than \(m - 1\) and that they are strongly affected by the pattern of treatment assignment and the degree of balance.
+The balanced and unbalanced RB designs have AHT degrees of freedom closest to \(m - 1\) because the treatment effects being tested are all identified within each cluster.
+The balanced DD design usually has the next largest degrees of freedom because it involves contrasts between two patterns of treatment configuration, followed by the balanced CR design, which involves contrasts between three patterns of treatment configurations.
+For both of these designs, unbalance leads to sharply reduced degrees of freedom.